FryerTuck/anon/README.md

 The project-manager (or team leader) can test any branch individually in the `fuse` repo, or just test `fuse.tinker`, by using ***Navi***.
 Once all is working as expected in `fuse.tinker` it can be merged with `fuse.master` and pushed to `tank.master`, then pulled into `root.master`.

-Branch checking, switching and merging should be done in the ***Repo*** app; even so, an experienced user can do it manually from the `terminal`, though, working in web-root manually can cause major issues, collisions, conflicts, etc, so: when you do, this would be a good time to pull out that "black magic" to lock the site while you are busy and unlock it when done, like this:
+Branch checking, switching and merging should be done in the ***Repo*** app; even so, an experienced user can do it manually from the `terminal`, though, working in web-root manually can cause major issues as collisions, conflicts, etc, so: when you do, this would be a good time to pull out that "black magic" to lock the site while you are busy and unlock it when done, like this:

 ```
 sudo php `siteLocked(true)`